Can Democrats Revive the Possibility of a Public Option for Health Care?

 If Democrats can’t do that, the party may face the same fate that Republicans have so far and end up without health-care legislation that can pass Congress.

-For now, the most viable health care legislation moving through Congress may be a deal from Republican Senator Lamar Alexander and Democratic Senator Patty Murray intended to improve and stabilize the Affordable Care Act.
+For now, the most viable health-care legislation moving through Congress may be a deal from Republican Senator Lamar Alexander and Democratic Senator Patty Murray intended to improve and stabilize the Affordable Care Act.
 Passage is no sure thing, however, and President Trump has sent conflicting messages as to whether he would support the measure.

-When I asked Schatz whether he has had a chance to talk to Senator Alexander, who chairs the Senate committee on health, education, labor and pensions, about his own legislation, he said that he hadn’t, partly because he doesn’t want to distract from efforts to pass the rare, bipartisan deal.
+When I asked Schatz whether he has had a chance to talk to Senator Alexander, who chairs the Senate committee on health, education, labor, and pensions, about his own legislation, he said that he hadn’t, partly because he doesn’t want to distract from efforts to pass the rare, bipartisan deal.
 “I don’t want to do anything to complicate their negotiations,” he said.